-- 4.1 A formal Housing Standards and Improvement Enforcement Policy has a direct positive impact on the health and wellbeing of residents within the borough.
-Much of the legislation that it covers relates directly to ensuring that dwellings are in condition that does not impact negatively on the health of the occupants or visitors for example through tackling: - Excess cold and damp; - Slips trips and falls on the level; - Electrical hazards - · Carbon monoxide poisoning and explosions; - The distress and mental trauma caused by illegal evictions and or harassment.
+- Make a positive difference to the lives of Walsall people and - Safe, resilient and prospering communities: - 4.1 A formal Housing Standards and Improvement Enforcement Policy has a direct positive impact on the health and wellbeing of residents within the borough.
+Much of the legislation that it covers relates directly to ensuring that dwellings are in condition that does not impact negatively on the health of the occupants or visitors for example through tackling: - Excess cold (excess winter deaths) and damp & mould - Slips, trips and falls on the level; - Electrical hazards - Carbon monoxide poisoning and explosions; - The distress and mental trauma caused by illegal evictions and or harassment.